-- Expand and enhance the role of Regional Transportation Planning Organizations (RTPOs) and Metropolitan Planning Organizations (MPOs). - Direct more targeted resources to smaller communities, including those below a 50,000-population threshold. - Increase funding allocated to MPOs and RTPOs, including Metropolitan Planning (PL) funds, State Planning and Research (SPR) funds, and Surface Transportation Block Grant (STBG) funds.
-Additionally, establish a minimum funding floor for all such organizations. - Reduce and/or eliminate local match requirements for rural communities (under 50,000 population) and small MPOs (50,000 to 200,000 population), recognizing that these communities are typically resource-challenged.
+- Expand and enhance the roles of Regional Transportation Planning Organizations (RTPOs) and Metropolitan Planning Organizations (MPOs). - Direct more targeted resources to smaller communities, including those below a 50,000-population threshold. - Increase funding allocated to MPOs and RTPOs, including Metropolitan Planning (PL) funds, State Planning and Research (SPR) funds, and Surface Transportation Block Grant (STBG) funds.
+Additionally, establish a minimum funding floor for all such organizations. - Provide a dedicated funding source for RTPOs that is similar to Metropolitan Planning (PL) funding for MPOs. - Reduce or eliminate local match requirements for rural communities with populations under 50,000, and for small MPOs with populations ranging from 50,000 to 200,000, recognizing that these communities are typically resource-challenged.
 Reductions in local match are particularly needed within the 5311 Rural Transit Program; the Safe Streets for All Program; the Rural Surface Transportation Grant Program; and the State Planning and Research Program.